DataFire/Integrations/integrations/generated/google_dataflow/README.md

   * bypassTempDirValidation `boolean`: Whether to bypass the safety checks for the job's temporary directory.
   * machineType `string`: The machine type to use for the job.
 Defaults to the value from the
   * maxWorkers `integer`: The maximum number of Google Compute Engine instances to be made
+  * network `string`: Network to which VMs will be assigned.
+If empty or unspecified,
   * serviceAccountEmail `string`: The email address of the service account to run the job as.
+  * subnetwork `string`: Subnetwork to which VMs will be assigned, if desired.
+Expected to be of
   * tempLocation `string`: The Cloud Storage path to use for temporary files.
   * zone `string`: The Compute Engine [availability